Consent Preferences

 This move validates a bifurcation in the semiconductor market that Nvidia had previously been reluctant to acknowledge.
 For years, the company has downplayed the threat of Application-Specific Integrated Circuits (ASICs), insisting that the rapid evolution of AI models requires the flexibility that only programmable GPUs can provide.
 Huang has frequently argued that custom chip projects are often abandoned because they simply cannot keep pace with Nvidia’s innovation cycle.

 The Groq deal reinforces the opposing view: that as AI models move from training to mass deployment, the market prioritizes cost and speed over flexibility.
 Groq’s ASICs, named Language Processing Units (LPUs), use a deterministic architecture that strips away the scheduling overhead of a GPU, offering a level of throughput and latency that general-purpose hardware struggles to match.
-By bringing this technology in-house, Nvidia is effectively admitting that ASICs are required for cost-effective inference.
+By bringing this technology in-house, Nvidia is admitting that ASICs are required for cost-effective inference.
 This undermines its previous argument that the GPU is the universal solution for all AI computing.

 The Groq transaction closely follows Nvidia’s move to hire the leadership of networking startup Enfabrica for $900 million.
 Both deals aim to shore up specific vulnerabilities in the AI stack that competitors like Broadcom are actively exploiting.
 Broadcom’s custom silicon business has quietly become a dominant force, empowering hyperscalers to design the very chips that displace Nvidia’s hardware.
 By absorbing Groq’s intellectual property, Nvidia attempts to offer an internal alternative to these custom solutions, aiming to retain customer spend that might otherwise bleed to ASIC providers.

 If Nvidia is forced to compete with increasingly commoditized ASICs, its margins will likely face compression.
 The company’s valuation has been built on the assumption that it can maintain monopoly-like pricing power for years to come.
 The Groq deal suggests that Nvidia’s leadership sees a future where that is no longer guaranteed.
-Ultimately, this license agreement tacitly admits that rival chips have caught up, proving that competitors like Groq once dismissed as 'not cheap enough' even when free are now worth substantial sums to bring in-house.
+Ultimately, this license agreement tacitly admits that rival chips have caught up, proving that competitors like Groq once dismissed as "not cheap enough" even when free are now worth substantial sums to bring in-house.

 Follow me on X for frequent updates (@chaotropy).